FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 ### Features

-Install the following features into a running FRINX OpenDaylight instance:
+Install the following features into a running FRINX OpenDaylight instance (For running Frinx OpenDaylight, please see our [guide][7]):

     feature:install cli-topology cli-southbound-unit-ios odl-restconf